 Some Things to Note:

-- Once the permit for the event has been approved, no changes can be made unless authorized by either the Local Association or Event Services team.
+- Once the permit for the event has been approved, no changes can be made unless authorized by the Event Services team.

-- Be sure to complete the permitting process at least eight weeks prior to the event date to avoid late fees.
-No new permits will be issued within 72 hours of the event start.
+- Be sure to complete the permitting process at least eight weeks prior to the event date if not sooner to avoid late fees.

-- To ensure insurance coverage, the event must be permitted seven days prior to the event date.
+- To ensure insurance coverage, the event must be permitted three days prior to the event date.

-- Though unusual, any changes that might be needed after fulfillment of your initial request may take several weeks to process so we encourage you to plan ahead!
+- Though unusual, any changes that might be needed after fulfillment of your initial request may take a week to process so we encourage you to plan ahead!

 Participants taking part in traditional racing disciplines permitted with USA Cycling must hold a valid annual or one-day racing membership.
 For those participating in gran fondos, fun rides and gravel events a racing membership is not required.
 However, all participants and event volunteers are required to sign a waiver.

-- For multiple day road races (including stage races, omniums, or other races conducted on consecutive days with cumulative results), fees are based on the highest overall payment on a single category, including general classification, team prizes, KOM's, etc.
+- For multiple day road races (including stage races, omniums, or other races conducted on consecutive days with cumulative results), fees are based on how many days the event covers.

-- If you are holding non-competitive "companion" rides or clinics prior to the event to prepare participants, make sure you permit this as a non-competitive event separate from the main event.
+- If you are holding another event type "companion" ride or clinic prior to the event to prepare participants, make sure you permit that event as separate from the main event.
 This offers more coverage for your entire event.